Содержание

 having entered their password.
 The ticket usually expires after a few

 minutes.
-In openSUSE, sudo requires the root
+In openSUSE, sudo requires the root password by default

 (if not configured otherwise by your system administrator).